 Accepted mediums for the two-dimensional artwork are as follows:

 • Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)

 • Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.

 • Computer-generated art

 Each entry must be original in concept, design, and execution and may not violate U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
-For more information on copyright laws, we recommend you visit the Scholastic website here.

 Due to COVID-19, submissions will only be accepted electronically.
 Students should submit photographs of their entry and the Student Release Form to ArtCompetitionVA06@mail.house.gov.

 The Student Release Form can be found here.

 Entries are due by May 3, 2021.
 For more information, contact District Director Debbie Garrett at (540) 885-3861 or Staff Assistant Eli Galiano at (202) 225-5431.